From Our Office to Yours…

 Pain is the most common presenting complaint of patients with combined lesions.
 Pulp testing and careful evaluation of apical radiographic changes are necessary to establish contributory pulpal pathology.
 Periodontal probing is essential to confirm the presence and morphology of associated periodontal pockets and if there is communication with the apical lesion.

 The long-term prognosis for a tooth with a combined lesion is closely related to the extent and configuration of the periodontal attachment loss.
 With advanced attachment loss, even an optimal endodontic result may not be sufficient to retain the tooth in comfort and function.

 Once the decision to retain the tooth is made, appropriate endodontic treatment should be instituted before beginning definitive management of the periodontal lesion.
 Once successful endodontic treatment has been accomplished, residual periodontal pockets can be more predictably treated.

 Vertical Root Fracture

-Vertical root fractures are usually characterized by a fracture lien extending through the long axis of the root.
+Vertical root fractures are usually characterized by a fracture line extending through the long axis of the root.